amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

 This repository documents the study strategy that worked for me and serves as a reference for anyone preparing for the certification.

-## Who is this repository for?

-This repository is intended for:

-- Students preparing for AZ-104
-- IT professionals transitioning into Azure
-- Anyone who prefers hands-on learning over memorization
-- Candidates looking for concise notes, practice questions, and revision material

 ---

 ## Exam Results